rcgsheffield/sheffield_hpc/hpc/scheduler/advanced_job_analysis_and _profiling.rst

     Abuse of this feature to carry out tasks that are not profiling and perfomance analysis of your running batch job might lead to your account being suspended.

-Accessing A Running Single Node Slurm Batch job
+Accessing A Running Single-Node Slurm Batch job
 ===============================================

 In some cases, you might want to access the resources of an existing scheduler allocation, for example a single node batch job that is in the running state.
 After allocating resources with ``sbatch`` you can access the resources (node) of this allocation with: